The village ofKakékanmé

 • Road access, with a final more rural stretch

-Around Kakékanmé, several small village markets shape local life, where agricultural products, handicrafts and everyday goods are exchanged.
+Around Kakékanmé, several small village markets shape local life, where agricultural products, handicrafts and everyday goods circulate.

 This relative distance makes real immersion possible while remaining connected to nearby centres of life.